Looking for something?

 Sunday randomness: birth year Barbie

 Yeah, I've seen a few articles like this in the past, but I'm only now getting around to sharing it.
-Country Living did a breakdown of our old friend Barbie from 1959 to today, and my doll turned out to be Bopsy, from the Barbie and the Sensations.
+Country Living did a breakdown of our old friend Barbie from 1959 to today, with one doll representing each year, and my birth year's doll turned out to be Bopsy, from 1987's Barbie and the Sensations.
 This is not my personal doll, by the way.
 If she's yours, let me know and I will credit you.

 What kind of dumb name Bopsy is, I'll never know.
 Since the Sensations consist of Barbie with her 1980's triad of a black friend, a red-haired friend, and an Asian friend, I can always pretend that Belinda, Bopsy, and Becky are just stage names chosen by Christie, Midge, and Kira.